Vernier Go Direct Current ProbeOrder code: GDX-CUR

 WarrantyThis product is used in teaching these Australian Curriculum codes:

-ACSPH039 - Thermal nuclear and electrical p - Electrical circuits - Energy is conserved in the energy transfers and transformations that occur in an electrical circuit
+ACSPH039 - Thermal nuclear and electrical physics - Electrical circuits - Energy is conserved in the energy transfers and transformations that occur in an electrical circuit

 ACSSU155 - Physical Sciences - Energy Forms - Energy appears in different forms, including movement (kinetic energy), heat and potential energy, and energy transformations and transfers cause change within systems